annkur-sharma/AzureCode04-K8sCluster/Readme.md

 # AzureCode04-K8sCluster
-AzureCode04-K8sCluster - To setup RG, Vnet, Subnet, K8s CLuster for the resources.
+AzureCode04-K8sCluster - To setup RG, Vnet, Subnet, K8s Cluster for the resources.

 ## Summary
 #### Following resources are created on the Azure Colud environment by executing the code.